vynguyen1/treasure-hunt-app-ds-20-21/README.md

 **2. Domain-Driven Design (DDD)**
 *In the making...*

-**3. Metrics**
+**5. Metrics**
 For metrics SonarQube is used and Fastlane for gathering the SonarQube metrics.
 The configuration can be found in the [sonar-project.properties file](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/sonar-project.properties).
 It, amongst other things, checks for Maintainability (Code Smells,...), Duplications and Code Coverage.
 The configuration for Swiftlint (a tool to enforce Swift style and conventions, used for the code smells metric) can be found in [.swiftlint.yml](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/fastlane/.swiftlint.yml).
 This is also used with SonarQube.

-**4. Clean Code Development (CCD)**
+**6. Clean Code Development (CCD)**
 *In the making...*

-**5. Build**
+**7. Build**
 For this project Fastlane is used which is an open source build automation tool for Android and iOS for developers.
 In [Gemfile](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/Gemfile) we describe the gem dependencies required (like Fastlane).
 The configuration files for Fastlane can be found in the [fastlane folder](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/fastlane):

 1. Appfile:
 	The Appfile stores useful information that are used across all fastlane tools (e.g. Apple ID, application Bundle Identifier,...) to deploy lanes faster and tailored on the project needs.
 2. Fastfile:
 	The Fastfile stores the automation configuration that can be run with fastlane.
 Here you find different lanes I implemented.
-For example one only for testing, one for building (produces, amongst other things, an ipa file - an iOS application archive file which stores an iOS app - and puts it in a build folder in the jenkins workspace (local) and also a lane which tests and builds the app.
+For example one for testing (and publishing the application reports to sonar), one for building (produces, amongst other things, an ipa file - an iOS application archive file which stores an iOS app - and puts it in a build folder in the jenkins workspace (local) and also a lane for testing swiftlint.
 3. Scanfile:
 	Scan is an alias for the run_tests action.
 It's to run tests of the iOS app on a simulator or connected device.
 The configuration for that can be found in the Scanfile.
 Reports about the test results (in html and junit format) are put in the reports folder (also in the local workspace).
 4. Gymfile: